scharris/dagen/docs/Query Specifications.md

 static member, so in code it's best to obtain the SQL resource file name from this class member to prevent runtime errors.

-`resultsRepresentation` is a list of results representations to be generated, with one SQL file produced for each representation.
+`resultRepresentation` is a list of results representations to be generated, with one SQL file produced for each representation.
 The choices are as follows:

   - JSON_OBJECT_ROWS (the default)